GIGA Insights | 11/09/2025

 Is there a risk of unrest due to the verdict?

-Bolsonaro has received support from US President Donald Trump even before the trial began.
+Bolsonaro received support from US President Donald Trump even before the trial began.
 How and why is Trump backing him?